cgarbin/r-virtualenv/README.md

 ## Getting the virtual machine started

-- Clone this repository: `git clone https://https://github.com/cgarbin/r-virtualenv`
+- Clone this repository: `git clone https://github.com/cgarbin/r-virtualenv`
 - `cd r-virtualenv` to the repository's directory
 - Start the virtual machine with Vagrant: `vagrant up`

 This will start a virtual machine defined in `Vagrantfile`.
 The first time you run this command it will take a while.
 It has to download the image for that machine and configure it.
 It will start up much faster after the initial download.
-Vagrant caches the image locally.
+Vagrant caches the box (the image template) locally and VirtualBox saves the machine we created from that box.

 The virtual machine we are creating is based on the [Ubuntu Bento box](https://app.vagrantup.com/bento/).
 It's one of the [officially supported Vagrant images](https://www.vagrantup.com/docs/boxes.html#official-boxes).